Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: GSEMO with Heavy-Tailed Mutation

 and the expected time to find all $(a,2k+n-a)$ for $a\in[2k..a_0]$ is at most

 By comparing the individual summands, the sum of (\ref{eq:innerhtm}) and (\ref{eq:aninnerhtm}) is at most

 \end{proof}

-\begin{lemma} Consider the GSEMO-HTM optimizing the $\ojzj_{n,k}$ function.
-Assume that at some time, all $(a,2k+n-a)$, $a\in[2k..n]$, are contained in the current Pareto front.
+{We now estimate the time to find the two extreme Pareto front points after the coverage of the inner part of the Pareto front.} \begin{lemma} Consider the GSEMO-HTM optimizing the $\ojzj_{n,k}$ function.
+Assume that at some time, all $(a,2k+n-a)$, $a\in[2k..n]$, are {covered by the current population}.
 Then the two missing $(a,2k+n-a)$, $a\in\{k,n+k\}$, in the Pareto front will be found in an expected number of at most $\frac{3}{2P_k^{\beta}}\binom{n}{k}(n-2k+3)$ additional generations. \end{lemma} \begin{proof} We note that the probability to find $(k,k+n)$ in the Pareto front from one solution with function value $(2k,n)$, or to find $(k+n,k)$ in the Pareto front from one solution with function value $(n,2k)$ is at least

 Hence, the expected time to find $(k,n+k)$ or $(k+n,k)$ is at most $\binom{n}{k}(n-2k+3)/(2P_k^{\beta})$.